Practical Science on Movement and Pain

 It is an article of faith among many mainstream experts that poor posture, lack of core strength, and/or structural abnormalities such as bulging discs are major causes of pain, especially back pain.
 A further assumption is that by working to correct such imbalances, through stretching or strengthening regimes, or surgery, the imbalances can be corrected and pain will decrease.
 It is probably fair to say that the majority of physical therapy and corrective exercise done in this country is based on exactly these assumptions.
 Although these ideas have a common sense appeal, there is significant evidence questioning this approach.
 Here’s a brief review of the conflicting evidence.*

-The idea that bad posture causes pain, especially back pain, is ubiquitous.
-A google search for posture and pain shows 4 million hits and reveals many sites devoted exclusively to improving posture.
-With so many posture police on patrol, someone with chronic pain will almost certainly be advised sooner or later that bad posture is the cause.
-If you go to a physical therapist with low back pain and a big curve in your low back, you will almost certainly be told that you need to suck in your gut, squeeze your glutes, tuck your tail, tighten your abs, and strengthen your core.
-If you have upper back pain and a sunken chest, you will be told to pinch back your shoulder blades, strengthen your scapular retractors, stretch the chest, and raise the sternum.
-Before running off to do these exercises, let’s see what the studies have to say about the link between pain and posture.
+For example, if you go to a physical therapist with low back pain and a large curve in your low back, you may be told that you need to correct this by sucking in your gut, squeezing your glutes, tucking your tail, or strengthening your core.
+If you have upper back pain and a sunken chest, you may be told to pinch back your shoulder blades, strengthen your scapular retractors, stretch the chest, and raise the sternum.

 In one study, researchers looked at the posture of teenagers and then tracked who developed back pain in adulthood.
 Teenagers with postural asymmetry, thoracic kyphosis (chest slumping) and lumbar lordosis (overly arched low lack) were no more likely to develop back pain than others with “better” posture.

 Another study looked at increases in low back curve and pelvic angle due to pregnancy.
 The women with more postural distortion were no more likely to have back pain during the pregnancy.
-A systematic review of more than fifty four studies looking at the link between pain and the measurement of spinal curves found no good evidente of a correlation between posture and pain.
+A systematic review of more than fifty four studies found no good evidence of a correlation between posture and pain.
 Leg length inequality seems to have no effect on back pain unless it is more than 20 mm (the average leg length difference is 5.2 mm).
 Hamstring and psoas tightness do not predict back pain.

 These results are particularly striking given that many studies have quite easily found other factors that correlate well with low back pain, such as exercise, job satisfaction, educational level, stress, and smoking.
-Although some studies have found a correlation between back pain and posture, it is important to remember the rule that correlation does not equal causation.
-It may be that the pain is causing the bad posture and not the other way around.
+Although some studies have found a correlation between back pain and posture, it is important to remember that correlation does not equal causation.
+It may be pain is causing the bad posture and not the other way around.
 This is a very likely possibility.
-People will patients will spontaneously adopt different postural strategies when injected with a painful solution.
+People will spontaneously adopt different postural strategies when injected with a painful solution.
 Big surprise!

 Based on the above, there is little evidence to support the idea that we can explain pain in reference to posture or that we can cure pain by trying to change posture.
 For more articles on posture, click here.